ffarago-amelco/Mobile-SDK-Integration-Guide/iOS Integration Guide/Optipush - Deep Links.md

 To implement the service's logic open the `NotificationService.swift` file.
 Inside, you'll find 2 callbacks that are defined by iOS:

-- `didReceive( request: contentHandler:)` - Called with the content of the push notification
+- `func didReceive(request:contentHandler:)` - Called with the content of the push notification
 - `func serviceExtensionTimeWillExpire()` - Called when the OS is about to _force kill_ the extension's process

 Both of these callbacks must be implemented by **your** extension and forwarded to the **Optimove Notification Extension Module**.